-A quick review of tonight's "Torchwood: Miracle Day" coming up just as soon as I bring you my dead bulbs...
+A quick review of tonight's "Sons of Anarchy" coming up just as soon as I bring you my dead bulbs...

-A review of last night's "Louie" coming up just as soon as I get a new thumb ring...
+A quick review of tonight's "New Girl" coming up just as soon as I get a new thumb ring...

 ESPN's 30th anniversary was more than two years ago, and it's been almost a year since the "30 for 30" documentary series - designed to both celebrate the anniversary and show off ESPN's reach and creativity - concluded.
 (You can read my reviews of most of the "30 for 30" docs here and here.)
 But having discovered that there's an appetite for off-beat, deeply personal films about sports stories big and small, ESPN has wisely kept the concept going - if not the name(*) - and the now-rechristened "ESPN Films Presents" series has a very strong unofficial kick-off with the 8 p.m. debut tonight of Alex Gibney's "Catching Hell."

 (*) Personally, I'd have kept it as "30 for 30 Presents."
 They spent more than a year building up brand equity, and it just sounds cooler than "ESPN Films Presents," frankly.

 "Catching Hell" - the story of infamous Cubs fan Steve Bartman, who was the scapegoat when the Cubs failed to reach the World Series in 2003 - was originally supposed to be part of "30 for 30," but Gibney's schedule, film festival eligibility and other issues pushed it back to now.
 It was worth the wait.

 A quick review of the second "2 Broke Girls" coming up just as soon as I write a Yelp review of Wharton Business School...

 A quick review of last night's "How I Met Your Mother" coming up just as soon as you make it sound like I've dated a series of Stieg Larson novels.